YTread Logo

 The Biology of Spore | Part I

-I don't think there's ever been a game like Spore.
-Released in the late 2000s, the game sees you create and then guide a life form from a microorganism in a tidal pool to an advanced creature in a civilization that spans the galaxy.
-Being able to essentially design and play as your own speculative creature really blew my mind when I was younger.
-I remember spending hours trying to make my creations as detailed as possible and coming up with bogus scientific attributes as to how they functioned in the ecosystems around them.
-Of course, you can also use Spore to create weird monstrosities and throw the
+I don't think there has ever been a video game like Spore.
+Released in the late 2000s, the game allows you to create and then guide a life form from a microorganism in a tide pool to an advanced creature in a galaxy-spanning civilization.
+Basically, being able to design and play as your own speculative creature really blew my mind when I was younger.
+I remember spending hours trying to make my creations as detailed as possible and creating fake scientific attributes about how they worked in the ecosystems around them.
+Of course, you can also use Spore to create strange monstrosities and throw the

 biology